Semi-universality of CFT$_d$ entropy at large spin: Details of the instanton path integral

-In order to undestand the implications of the second equation in \eqref{constgeo}, we plug the expressions of $p_{\phi}$ and $p_{\psi}$ from the second and the third equations of \eqref{momenta} and square the second condition in \eqref{constgeo}.
+In order to understand the implications of the second equation in \eqref{constgeo}, we plug the expressions of $p_{\phi}$ and $p_{\psi}$ from the second and the third equations of \eqref{momenta} and square the second condition in \eqref{constgeo}.
 We find

 It follows, therefore that the second condition in \eqref{constgeo} is satisfied if